 Child and family benefits

-Child and family benefits are payments meant to help individuals and families.
-The Canada Revenue Agency (CRA) administers these payments and related provincial and territorial programs.
+These payments are meant to help individuals and families.
+The Canada Revenue Agency (CRA) administers these payments.

 Are you eligible and do you want to apply for benefits?